Ottamint25/DIamondss/README.md

-This is the Diamond repo!
+This is the Diamonds repo!

 Døzie, Heilig, Kendall, OttaMint25, and WenAirdrop.NFT

+BEST GROUP EVER!